You can apply for Jobseeker’s Allowance (JSA) to help you when you look for work.

 If your payment is stopped, you should keep looking for work.
 Your benefit payment could be stopped for longer if you don’t.

-You should contact your local council immediately if you claim housing benefit or council tax reduction.
+You should contact your local council immediately.
 They’ll tell you what to do to continue getting support.